fhartey/arcade-led-credit-counter-simulator/README.md

 1 X Arduino Uno

+1 X potentiometer

 For the four push buttons i just wired them to PCB board with four 10k resitors.
-While also using the 5volt and ground on the arudnio to power them and using the pins 1, 2, 3, and 4 for the buttons.
+While also using the 5volt and ground on the arudino to power them and using the pins 1, 2, 3, and 4 for the buttons.